(202) 972-5515

 While most people do not like to take on more work than is expected of them, sometimes doing so is necessary.
 But an employer may retaliate against a worker by requiring them to do significantly more without any raise in pay.
 Such expectations may come with excuses as to why you have to be the one to take them on.
 Your boss should not be forcing you to do more responsibilities without increasing your compensation.
 Keep in mind that an employer can ask an employer to do more without an increase in pay at times, but you must be wary if you appear to be singled out or if the amount of added work is unreasonable.

-The main reason why the Eric Siegel Law prides itself on offering risk-free consultations is that we believe that all hard-working people deserve to understand their rights under the law.
+The main reason why our firm offers risk-free consultations is that we believe that all hard-working people deserve to understand their rights under the law.
 If you’re potentially in a position to hold your employer accountable for either creating or failing to address a hostile work environment, you deserve to understand your options.

 What Is Constructive Discharge?